mrdarylguy/Optimization/README.md

 These optimization tasks are centered around finding the best possible outcome.

-They used *JuMP*, Julia's optimization library.
+They use *JuMP*, Julia's optimization library.

 The following depencies are required to be installed from the Julia REPL